 There are a few online sources that will print custom card decks, and some local commercial printers may offer the service, too.
 But wherever the printing is sourced, it will be expensive due to the following:

-Packaging.
-One self published card deck I saw recently was nicely shrink wrapped by the printing company who did the job.
+- Packaging.
+One self-published card deck I saw recently was nicely shrink-wrapped by the printing company that did the job.
 But the author wanted a more attractive presentation and ended up putting the deck in a small gift bag.
 While it was very lovely, it no doubt added to the packaging expense on top of shrink wrapping.

-Customer price expectations could be low.
+- Customer Price Expectations Could Be Low.
 Specialty card decks are available in retail bookstores at pretty low prices.
 For some decks, I've seen prices in the $15 to $30 range.
-The price is low because the big publishers can print in higher volume than a solo self published author.
-To meet customer price expectations, the author may have to reduce prices in order to make sales which could eliminate all profits, or even create a loss.
+The price is low because the big publishers can print in higher volumes than a solo self-published author.
+To meet customer price expectations, the author may have to reduce prices in order to make sales, which could eliminate all profits, or even create a loss.

 Like any other business venture, consult your CPA and business attorney about any issues that might apply to your business, services, and products.